 Changes to your skin are common through menopause as our hormones are changing.
 Dry skin is particularly common after menopause, when oestrogen levels have fallen.
 Learn more about how to manage dry skin.

 Dry skin is a really common problem - and it’s a tough one to crack.
 Typically, women have spent years perfecting some kind of skin routine.
 Even very basic ones.
-As our hormones change in perimenopause and as we transition through menopause it can cause changes to our skin.
+As our hormones change in perimenopause and as we transition through menopause, we may begin to notice changes to our skin.
 Often, this means we will have to adapt our routines.

-The hormone oestrogen drops during perimenopause and as we go through menopause.
-Oestrogen promotes the formation of collagen, healthy skin oils and it helps keep skin looking plump and healthy.
-Collagen and oils help our skin to stay firm, and keep it’s hydration.
-When oestrogen drops during menopause our collagen and oils reduce, and many women will get dry or itchy skin.
+The hormone oestrogen drops during perimenopause and continues to as we go through menopause.
+Oestrogen promotes the formation of collagen and essential skin oils.
+These keep our skin hydrated, helping it to look firm, plump and healthy.
+When oestrogen drops during menopause our collagen and oils reduce, and many women as a result will get dry or itchy skin.

 Dry, itchy skin can range from the mild to the maddening.
 Usually - it’s a whole body phenomenon.
 Some women notice changes in their face first - to the classically more ‘oily’ areas (like your t-zone).
 It is possible to have both dry and oily skin at the same time!